-While the New York State Department of Environmental Conservation and the U.S. Army Corps of Engineers regulate certain wetlands, there are additional steps that can be taken locally to protect and enhance wetlands.
+While the DEC and the USACE regulate certain wetlands, additional steps can be taken locally to protect and enhance wetlands:

-- Wetland restoration projects can help provide some of the benefits provided by natural wetlands that may have been lost. - Communities can educate landowners on the importance of wetlands. - Municipalities can protect wetlands by considering wetlands in their comprehensive plans, zoning ordinances, and subdivision and site plan reviews. - A municipality can adopt and enforce a wetland protection ordinance to protect wetlands that might not be protected under state and federal laws.
+- Wetland restoration projects can help provide some of the benefits provided by natural wetlands that may have been lost. - Communities can educate landowners on the importance of wetlands. - Municipalities can consider wetlands in their comprehensive plans, zoning ordinances, and subdivision and site plan reviews. - A municipality can adopt and enforce a wetland protection ordinance to protect wetlands that might not be protected under state and federal laws.
 The WRC has drafted a model ordinance. - A local government can establish a wetland conservation easement program, similar to agricultural easement programs.